jonas-kgomo/jonas-kgomo.github.io-prosthetic-studios/README.md

 # 3D Prints

-Printed instruments can be exported for musical playing
+Printed instruments can be exported for musical playing .
+Ray Kurtzweil has talked about his prediction that in 2020 we will be able to digitally download 3D assets.

 # Credits
 - Bootstrap 4